unixorn/apgar/README.md

 An apgar health check must be:

 * Executable, with a shebang line.
 * It should either write "OK" to console _and_ return 0, or write "NOT OK" to console _and_ return anything other than 0.
+Note that `apgar` relies on the exit code of the check to determine OK/FAIL, _not_ any text output of the health check script.
-* It must be named with a '.healthCheck' suffix
+* It must be named with a **.healthCheck** suffix
-* The check should never print anything else unless --verbose is passed on the command line.
-If called with --quiet, it may print nothing at all, but still return zero or non-zero.
+* The check should never print anything else unless _--verbose_ is passed on the command line.
+If called with _--quiet_, it may print nothing at all, but _must still return zero or non-zero._
 * Check scripts _must not assume that they will be run in a particular order_, or that other check scripts will *not* be running simultaneously with them.
 To minimize check time, Apgar runs the check scripts in parallel as soon as it finds them.
 * Checks should be fast - since apgar will run all the checks in parallel, it is better to have 3 separate tests that each run in N seconds than one test that runs in 3N seconds.
 * Checks should be idempotent